-16.2 BOOKS AND SUPPLIES
+16.2 BOOKS, SUPPLIES AND INTERNET SUBSIDY

-Full-time students receive funding for required books and course-related materials at a set rate listed below:
+Full-time students are eligible to receive funding for required books and course-related materials at a set rate as listed below:

-Student Category Books and Supplies Allowance College preparation students 500 Flat, per term book allowance for Community college, diploma, or certificate programs 500

-Flat, per term book 600
+Student Category Books and Supplies Allowance College preparation students 500 Flat, per term book allowance for Community college, diploma, or certificate programs 500 Flat, per term book allowance for undergraduate, graduate, or professional programs 600 Flat, per year allowance for supplies 100 Internet subsidy 62.97-100/month

-allowance for

-undergraduate,

-graduate, or professional

-programs

-Flat, per year allowance for 100

-supplies

 Students must provide the EETO with receipts if the costs for books and supplies exceed the rates in the table above.
 Students enrolled in a program of studies that requires additional supplies or equipment must apply to C/TFN for coverage of the additional costs.
+Students unable to access unlimited internet may receive up to \$100.00 per month to assist with average fees in their area.